wacncontent/CustomizeTool/output/articles/sql-database/sql-database-import-powershell.md

 ## Configure your credentials and select your subscription

 First you must establish access to your Azure account so start PowerShell and then run the following cmdlet.
-In the login screen enter the same email and password that you use to sign in to the Azure portal.
+In the login screen enter the same email and password that you use to sign in to the Azure Management Portal.

 	Add-AzureAccount